15 Things To Do In Singapore On A Rainy Day: Best All-Weather Ideas For A Day Out

 #3.
 Reach for New Heights

 Rock-climbing is no longer requires sweating it out under the hot sun.
 When it is raining outdoors, you can go climbing indoors in air-conditioned comfort at malls like Kallang Wave, Aperia Mall and Funan Mall.
-To mix things up a bit, try the colourful climbing walls at Clip ‘n Climb at Our Tampines Hub in the East of Singapore or the family-friendly BFF Climb for those staying in the West.
+How about heading to the family-friendly Climb Central for those staying in the West.

 #4.
 Escape to a Different Reality